BradleyCodeU/bradleycodeu.github.io/_apcsa/ch3implementingclasses/ch3car.md

 {
    private int xLeft;
    private int yTop;
+   private Color carColor;

    /**
       public Car()
-      Constructs a car with at location (0, 0).
+      Constructs a car at location (0, 0).
    */
    public Car()
    {
       // TO DO

    }

    /**